Jeremy W. Webster

 B. A. in History, Summa Cum Laude, Texas A&M University, 1992

-- Restoration and 18th-Century British Literature
+- Restoration and Eighteenth-Century British Literature

-- Queer Literature and Theory
+- Literature and Health

 Performing Libertinism in the Court of Charles II: Politics, Drama, and Sexuality (New York: Palgrave Macmillan, 2005)